Current Events — Starter Kit

 Annual review

-# Yearly Current Events – <% tp.date.now("YYYY") %>
+# Yearly Current Events – [[<% tp.date.now("YYYY") %>]]

 ## Structural Overview

-Structural movements of the year.
+Structural movements that defined the year.

 ## Sector Evolution

-How the sector changed.
+How the sector changed over twelve months.

 ## Risk Landscape